sheryjebu/introduction-to-oop/CSharp/activity_5.md

 Let's use an interface to add some cool dance moves functionality to our existing `Bird` class so that all the subclasses that inherit `Bird` class can do some dancing too.

-In your existing .NET Console application project:
+In your existing .NET 5+ Console application project:

-- Add an empty interface called `IDance`
+- Add an interface called `IDance`

 ```csharp